marcinofulus/iCSEbook1/school/source/abitur/2013/en/stoffwechsel.rst

   :math:`T`: „The test is positive.“

-  a) Describe the event :math:`\overline{S\cup T}` in the factual context.
+  a) Describe the event :math:`\overline{S\cup T}` in the present context.

   b) Calculate the probabilities :math:`P(T)` and :math:`P_T (S)`.
-     Interpret the result for :math:`P_T(S)` in the factual context.
+     Interpret the result for :math:`P_T(S)` in the present context.

      *(for checking purposes:* :math:`P(T)\approx 0{.}85\%, P_T(S)<0{.}1`\ *)*

-  c) In the scope of screening, a huge number of randomly selected newborn children is tested.
+  c) During a screening, a huge number of randomly selected newborn children is tested.
-     Determine the in average expected number of children per million tested newborn children who have a metabolic disorder and the test shows a negative result.
+     Determine the number of children per million tested newborn children expected on average to have a metabolic disorder while the test shows a negative result.

 **Solution of part a**